gaboesquivel/gaboesquivel/content/projects/proparques.md

 # Proparques

-ProParques is a nonprofit for national park sustainability.
-I developed their responsive landing page and an interactive national park map.
- My role included web design and development, focusing on user interaction and information accessibility for park exploration.
+A responsive nonprofit website with an interactive map for exploring Costa Rica's national parks.